tildeee/oo-ride-share/README.md

 - retrieve all drivers from the CSV file
 - find a specific driver using their numeric ID

-#### Rider
+#### Passenger
-Each rider should:
+Each passenger should:
 - have an ID, name and phone number

-Given a rider object, you should be able to:
+Given a passenger object, you should be able to:
-- retrieve the list of trip instances that only this rider has taken
+- retrieve the list of trip instances that only this passenger has taken
 - retrieve the list of all previous driver instances (through the trips functionality built above)

 You should be able to:
-- retrieve all riders from the CSV file
+- retrieve all passengers from the CSV file
-- find a specific rider using their numeric ID
+- find a specific passenger using their numeric ID

 #### Trip
 Each trip should:
-- have an ID, rider ID, a driver ID, date, rating
+- have an ID, passenger ID, a driver ID, date, rating
 -   Each rating should be within an acceptable range (1-5)

 Given a trip object, you should be able to:
 - retrieve the associated driver instance through the driver ID
-- retrieve the associated rider instance through the rider ID
+- retrieve the associated passenger instance through the passenger ID

 You should be able to:
 - find all trip instances for a given driver ID
-- find all trip instances for a given rider ID
+- find all trip instances for a given passenger ID
 - retrieve all trips from the CSV file

 ## Getting Started